FullContact

 FullContact Inc. is a privately held technology company that provides a suite of cloud-based software products for businesses, developers, and brands.
-Their main focus is Identity Resolution.
-Their suite of offerings include products like Enrich and Resolve, and nine solutions, including Customer Recognition and Media Amplification.
+Their main focus is Identity Resolution: linking users' mobile advertising IDs with their personal data.

-FullContact is headquartered in Denver, Colorado, U.S., and Kochi (India).
+FullContact Inc. is headquartered in Denver, Colorado, U.S., and Kochi (India).

 History

 FullContact was founded in 2010 by Bart Lorang, Travis Todd, and Dan Lynn and went through the Techstars Boulder accelerator in 2011.
 Over the history of the company, it has raised approximately $50 million in venture-capital financing.
-In 2015 Bart Lorang confirmed in an interview that FullContact indexed over 1.5 billion people.